 Mrs. Deal welcomed the arrival of director Ken Jin and CI teachers warmly.
 Chinese teaching of CIKSU was great supported by Mrs. Deal and she thanked CI teachers a lot who went far away hometown and concentrated on education of Georgia.
 Meanwhile, Mrs. Deal fully affirmed Chinese class and cultural promotion work by CIKSU.

-Students followed CI teacher doing Tai Chi
+Students followed CI research assistant doing Tai Chi

 Welcome Etowah High School students to CIKSU